 recommendation of the student's major adviser and approval by both the director of Food Science Graduate Studies

-and the Graduate School.
+and the MU Office of Graduate Studies.